By Stefanie Michaels

 I handmade each napkin holder with recycled cards and raffia ties and reflected our guest’s nationality, with “Thanksgiving” in their familial language.
 It made for the perfect icebreaker for my friends who didn’t know each other.

-Sticking with the renewal theme, I went with recyclable bamboo plates that can be purchased online, making for easy cleanup while not hurting the environment.
+Sticking with the recycle theme, I went with bamboo plates that can be purchased online, making for easy cleanup while not hurting the environment.

-The holidays are for gathering together and celebrating, so whenever I host a sit-down meal, I add festive crackers.
-Originally from the UK, they’ve made their way to homes across the US!
-Just pull them apart, hear the pop, and you’ll find a paper crown, funny toys, and jokes.
+The holidays are for gathering together and celebrating, so whenever I host a sit-down meal, I add festive party crackers.
+Originally from the UK, they have made their way to homes across the US!
+All guests have to do is pull them apart, hear the pop, and they’ll find a paper crown, funny toys, and jokes.
+It’s always silly laughter as we all tell the jokes we got out of them.